Statement by Maureen Butler, Technical Writer

 Then there are also two monthly workshop classes offered to the general public, The Aesthetic Realism and Marriage Class and the Learning to Like the World Class for young persons 5 through 12 years old.
 Persons can attend these classes without registering.

-2) Professional classes for persons who teach and are studying to teach Aesthetic Realism, taught by the Class Chairman, Ellen Reiss.
+2) Professional classes for persons who teach and are studying to teach Aesthetic Realism, taught by the Chairman of Education, Ellen Reiss.

 There are also public seminars and dramatic presentations given at the Foundation, which anyone can simply walk into—paying a suggested contribution at the door if they wish.